zkrain/academic-kickstart/content/publication/airvis/index.md

 # 6 = Book section
 # 7 = Thesis
 # 8 = Patent
-# publication_types = ["2"]
+publication_types = ["2"]

 # Publication name and optional abbreviated version.
-# publication = "IEEE Transaction on Visualization and Computer Graphics"
-# publication_short = "IEEE TVCG 25.1 (2019), 459-469.
-(IEEE InfoVis 2018)"
+publication = "IEEE Transaction on Visualization and Computer Graphics" publication_short = "IEEE TVCG Early Access (2019).
+(IEEE Vast 2019)"

 # Abstract.
-# abstract = "Interactive ranking techniques have substantially promoted analysts’ ability in making judicious and informed decisions effectively based on multiple criteria.
-However, the existing techniques cannot satisfactorily support the analysis tasks involved in ranking large-scale spatial alternatives, such as selecting optimal locations for chain stores, where the complex spatial contexts involved are essential to the decision-making process.
-Limitations observed in the prior attempts of integrating rankings with spatial contexts motivate us to develop a context-integrated visual ranking technique.
-Based on a set of generic design requirements we summarized by collaborating with domain experts, we propose SRVis, a novel spatial ranking visualization technique that supports efficient spatial multi-criteria decision-making processes by addressing three major challenges in the aforementioned context integration, namely, a) the presentation of spatial rankings and contexts, b) the scalability of rankings’ visual representations, and c) the analysis of context-integrated spatial rankings.
-Specifically, we encode massive rankings and their cause with scalable matrix-based visualizations and stacked bar charts based on a novel two-phase optimization framework that minimizes the information loss, and the flexible spatial filtering and intuitive comparative analysis are adopted to enable the in-depth evaluation of the rankings and assist users in selecting the best spatial alternative.
-The effectiveness of the proposed technique has been evaluated and demonstrated with an empirical study of optimization methods, two case studies, and expert interviews."
+abstract = "Air pollution has become a serious public health problem for many cities around the world.
+To find the causes of air pollution, the propagation processes of air pollutants must be studied at a large spatial scale.
+However, the complex and dynamic wind fields lead to highly uncertain pollutant transportation.
+The state-of-the-art data mining approaches cannot fully support the extensive analysis of such uncertain spatiotemporal propagation processes across multiple districts without the integration of domain knowledge.
+The limitation of these automated approaches motivates us to design and develop AirVis, a novel visual analytics system that assists domain experts in efficiently capturing and interpreting the uncertain propagation patterns of air pollution based on graph visualizations.
+Designing such a system poses three challenges: a) the extraction of propagation patterns; b) the scalability of pattern presentations; and c) the analysis of propagation processes.
+To address these challenges, we develop a novel pattern mining framework to model pollutant transportation and extract frequent propagation patterns efficiently from large-scale atmospheric data.
+Furthermore, we organize the extracted patterns hierarchically based on the minimum description length (MDL) principle and empower expert users to explore and analyze these patterns effectively on the basis of pattern topologies.
+We demonstrated the effectiveness of our approach through two case studies conducted with a real-world dataset and positive feedback from domain experts."

 # Summary.
 An optional shortened abstract.
-# summary = "IEEE TVCG 25.1 (2019), 459-469.
-(IEEE InfoVis 2018)"
+summary = "IEEE TVCG Early Access (2019).
+(IEEE Vast 2019)"

 # Digital Object Identifier (DOI)
-# doi = "10.1109/TVCG.2018.2865126"
+doi = "10.1109/TVCG.2019.2934670"

 # Is this a featured publication? (true/false)
 featured = false